SUMMARY

 HABITAT

 Copperhead Racers are found all over Hong Kong including Hong Kong Island.
-They eat rodents, lizards and occasionally birds and as such can be found in grassy and rocky overgrown open spaces well as jogging trails, though they tend not to be found heavily forested or highly elevated areas.
+They eat rodents, lizards and occasionally birds and as such can be found in grassy and rocky overgrown open spaces well as jogging trails, though they tend not to be found in heavily forested areas most commonly.
 Active during the day they are not uncommon to encounter in Hong Kong.

 MISTAKEN IDENTITY